Our 10 Step Guide to Creating the Perfect Target Consumer Film

 Don’t make the mistake of overlooking a humorous anecdote or sensitive moment just because it isn’t deemed ‘insightful’.
 These are the nuggets that can make your film remembered beyond the presentation… beyond the conference… beyond the induction workshop.

-Several years ago we produced a series of mobile ethnography films to bring to life Barclays’ key customer segments.
-A retired couple, Jacqui and Howard, filmed a hilarious moment of themselves bickering outside of a Barclays branch in Edgware, which we featured in one of the films.
-Even now, this moment is remembered fondly by our clients at Barclays and, testament to the power of film, they loved the couple so much that some colleagues even started referring to the segment as ‘Jacqui and Howard’!
+Several years ago we produced a series of mobile ethnography films to bring to life a leading bank’s customer segments.
+A retired couple, Jacqui and Howard, filmed a hilarious moment of themselves bickering outside of a bank branch in Edgware, which we featured in one of the films.
+Even now, this moment is remembered fondly by our clients and, testament to the power of film, they loved the couple so much that some colleagues even started referring to the segment as ‘Jacqui and Howard’!

 As any researchers who’ve used video will likely know, it can be a huge challenge to be ruthless with content when you’re faced with lots of great quotes.
 But the more cutthroat you can be, the more impact your deliverables will have in the long run… trust me!